scottrlarson/profession/content/publications/publication-windows-move-towards-surveillance.md

 7. Microsoft Edge is forced on users as a replacement by obfuscating choice in various ways.

 Due to these concerns, I will be recommending Linux as a replacement for new computers I build for my customers.
 You can still request Windows if Linux doesn't work for you, but you are entirely responsible for any changes that Microsoft makes that may affect your data after your device leaves my office.
 Talk to me about 3rd-party backup solutions.
 You are solely responsible for what happens to your data.

+Whether you're a business or a home user, I'm here to tell you that in many cases, Linux is a real alternative to Windows.
+With so many anti-customer changes to Windows, i'm suggesting that we stop attempting to get Microsoft to roll back the clock on Windows 10, or attempt to make allowances/excuses for Microsoft's bad behavior.
+As it stands today, the damage is already done, we are on brink of an Orwellian nightmare with software.
+I'm suggesting that all of us consider making the switch to Open Source software now.

+Some points to bear in mind if you have never heard of Linux:

+- Check out this [article](https://www.linux.com/what-is-linux/) for an explanation of what Linux is.
+- Linux is based on Open Source.
+If you have heard misconceptions about the security of Open Source, This [article](https://opensource.com/business/15/5/why-open-source-means-stronger-security) explains the security differences between open and closed source.

 Linux Distribution Replacements for Windows: